citusdata/citus/src/backend/distributed/README.md

 For instance, one simple optimization pushes the "filter" operation below the "MultiCollect."
 Such rules are defined in the function `Commutative()` in `multi_logical_optimizer.c`.

 The most interesting part of the optimizer is usually in the final stage, when handling the more complex operators (GROUP BY, DISTINCT window functions, ORDER BY, aggregates).
 These operators are conjoined in a `MultiExtendedOpNode`.
-In many cases, they can only partially be pushed down into the worker nodes, which results in one `MultiExtendedOpNode` above the `MultiCollection` (which will run on the coordinator and aggregates across worker nodes), and another `MultiExtendedOpNode` below the `MultiCollect` (which will be pushed down to worker nodes).
+In many cases, they can only partially be pushed down into the worker nodes, which results in one `MultiExtendedOpNode` above the `MultiCollect` (which will run on the coordinator and aggregates across worker nodes), and another `MultiExtendedOpNode` below the `MultiCollect` (which will be pushed down to worker nodes).
 The bulk of the logic for generating the two nodes lives in `MasterExtendedOpNode()` and `WorkerExtendedOpNode()`, respectively.

 ##### Aggregate functions